fabienric/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_installation_api/guide.en-asia.md

 - A [Hosted Private Cloud](/links/hosted-private-cloud/vmware) infrastructure.

 > [!warning]
-> The code examples below were created using an older version of Python.
-Please note that you may need to adjust your commands accordingly if your environment uses Debian 12 or recent OS versions.
-In this case, we recommend that you download recent versions of Python from 3.11 onwards.
+> The code examples below were created using Pythin 2.7.
+Please note that you may need to adjust your commands accordingly if your environment uses Debian 12.
+In this case, we recommend that you download the latest version of Python 3.
 >

 ### Python